AsterAether/CharacterCustomizer/config_values.md

 * **FlamethrowerShootDelay:** Flamethrower: Time between bullets for bullet-style weapons
 * **FlamethrowerStockToConsume:** Flamethrower: How much stock to deduct when the skill is activated.
 * **FlamethrowerTickFrequency:** The tick frequency of the flamethrower
 * **FlamethrowerTickFrequencyScaleCoefficient:** The coefficient for the AttackSpeed scaling of the Flamethrower.
-Formula: Coeff * ATKSP * TickFreq
+Formula: Coeff * (ATKSP - 1) * TickFreq
 * **FlamethrowerTickFrequencyScaleWithAttackSpeed:** If the tick frequency should scale with AttackSpeed.
 Needs FlamethrowerTickFrequencyScaleCoefficient to be set to work.
 * **FlamethrowerTotalDamageCoefficient:** The total damage coefficient for the flamethrower
 * **NovaBombBaseChargeDuration:** Base max charging duration of the NovaBomb